secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Active Directory/All About Users/Active Directory Rights and Privileges.md

+### Introduction
 - Rights and privileges are the cornerstones of AD management and, if mismanaged, can easily lead to abuse by attackers or penetration testers.
-Access rights and privileges are two important topics in AD (and infosec in general), and we must understand the difference. `Rights` are typically assigned to users or groups and deal with permissions to `access` an object such as a file, while `privileges` grant a user permission to `perform an action` such as run a program, shut down a system, reset passwords, etc. Privileges can be assigned individually to users or conferred upon them via built-in or custom group membership.
-Windows computers have a concept called `User Rights Assignment`, which, while referred to as rights, are actually types of privileges granted to a user.
+- Access rights and privileges are two important topics in AD (and infosec in general), and we must understand the difference.
+- `Rights` are typically assigned to users or groups and deal with permissions to `access` an object such as a file, while `privileges` grant a user permission to `perform an action` such as run a program, shut down a system, reset passwords, etc.
+- Privileges can be assigned individually to users or conferred upon them via built-in or custom group membership.
+- Windows computers have a concept called `User Rights Assignment`, which, while referred to as rights, are actually types of privileges granted to a user.
 We will discuss these later in this section.
-We must have a firm grasp of the differences between rights and privileges in a broader sense and precisely how they apply to an AD environment.
+- We must have a firm grasp of the differences between rights and privileges in a broader sense and precisely how they apply to an AD environment.

----

-## Built-in AD Groups
+### Built-in AD Groups
 - AD contains many [default or built-in security groups](https://docs.microsoft.com/en-us/windows/security/identity-protection/access-control/active-directory-security-groups), some of which grant their members powerful rights and privileges which can be abused to escalate privileges within a domain and ultimately gain Domain Admin or SYSTEM privileges on a Domain Controller (DC).
-Membership in many of these groups should be tightly managed as excessive group membership/privileges is a common flaw in many AD networks that attackers look to abuse.
+- Membership in many of these groups should be tightly managed as excessive group membership/privileges is a common flaw in many AD networks that attackers look to abuse.
 Some of the most common built-in groups are listed below.

 | Group Name                           | Description                                                                                                                                                                                                                                                                                                                                                                       |
 | ------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |